grongierisc/kong-ee-training/README.md

 # 1. InterSystems API Manager Training

-This repository contains the materials, examples, exercises to learn the basic concepts of IAM.
+This repository contains the materials, examples, exercises to learn the basic concepts of Kong EE.

 Solutions are in [training branch](https://github.com/grongierisc/iam-training/tree/training)